Wang Leehom: 2007–present: Professional breakthrough

 Wang embarked on his second world tour, the MUSIC-MAN Tour, in the latter months of 2008.
 The tour commenced with two shows per night in the Taipei Dome in September 2008, three months before the release of Wang's thirteenth studio album, Heart Beat.
 Heart Beat was released on December 26, debuting at No. 3 on the weekly G-Music charts.
 The album peaked at No. 1 on its seventh week of release, ultimately staying on the charts for 17 weeks.
 Like Wang's previous album, Heart Beat showed a similar emphasis of rock influences.
 The album largely focused on guitar and electric guitar solos, which Wang also used for performances in most of the album's music videos.
 Wanting to continue a similar "chinked-out" element, the album's first single, "What's Up with Rock?!" incorporated rock influences with Chinese flavor.
 For the track, he worked with pipa artist Liu Fang, and the two concentrated on mixing both electric guitar elements and pipa strings into the song.

 On April 15, 2011, Wang Leehom took home the Best Male Singer (Hong Kong and Taiwan region), Best Album for The 18 Martial Arts, and Best Newcomer Director Award for his directorial debut, Love in Disguise at the Global Chinese Music Awards.
 On September 7, 2011, it was announced that Wang hired Wong Fu Productions to direct his upcoming music video.
+His concert at the Beijing National Stadium on April 14, 2012, attracted up to 90,000 people.
 On November 30, 2012, Wang received the 2012 MAMA (Mnet Asian Music Awards) for "Best Asian Artist".
 On December 2, 2012, Wang Leehom surpassed actress Yao Chen to become the Chinese with most Weibo (the most popular micro-blog in China) fans.

 On April 21, 2013, Wang became the first Chinese singer invited to speak at Oxford Union at the University of Oxford.
 On February 27, 2017, Madame Toussauds revealed Wang's wax statue in their Beijing museum.